rodneyshupe/Cookbook/Recipes/Sauces/HollandaiseSauce.rst

 Variation
 ---------
-For a simple Bearnaise Sauce, add 1 tbsp. chopped tarragon, and 1 tbsp. chopped parsley
+For a simple Bearnaise Sauce, add 1 tablespoon chopped tarragon, and 1 tablespoon chopped parsley